gibbok/typescript-book/README.md

 The second step is to ensure that your JavaScript tests work alongside TypeScript files so that you can run tests as you convert each module.
 If you are using Jest, consider using `ts-jest`, which allows you to test TypeScript projects with Jest.

 The third step is to include type declarations for third-party libraries in your project.
 These declarations can be found either bundled or on DefinitelyTyped.
-You can search for them using <https://www.typescriptlang.org/dt/search> and install them using
+You can search for them using <https://www.typescriptlang.org/dt/search> and install them using:

 ```shell
 npm install --save-dev @types/package-name or yarn add --dev @types/package-name.